Designing Robots to Help Women: Abstract

 \section{Abstract}

-Robots are being designed to help people in an increasing variety of settings--but seemingly little attention has been given so far to the specific needs of women, who represent roughly half of the world's population but are highly underrepresented in robotics.
-Here we used a speculative prototyping approach to explore this expansive design space: First, we identified some potential challenges of interest, including crimes and illnesses that disproportionately affect women, as well as potential opportunities for designers, which were visualized in five sketches.
-Then, one of the sketched scenarios was further explored by developing a prototype, of a robotic helper drone equipped with computer vision to detect hidden cameras that could be used to spy on women.
+Robots are being designed to help people in an increasing variety of settings--but seemingly little attention has been given so far to the specific needs of women, who represent roughly half of the world's population but are underrepresented in robotics.
+Here we used a speculative prototyping approach to explore this expansive design space: First, we identified some challenges that disproportionately affect women in relation to crime, health, and daily activities, as well as opportunities for designers, which were visualized in five sketches.
+Then, one of the sketched scenarios was further explored by developing a prototype, of a drone equipped with computer vision to detect hidden cameras that could be used to spy on women.
 While object detection introduced some errors, hidden cameras were identified with a reasonable accuracy of 80\% (Intersection over Union (IoU) score: 0.40).
-Our aim is that the identified challenges and opportunities could help spark discussion and inspire designers, toward realizing a safer, more inclusive future through responsible use of technology.
+Our aim is that these results could help spark discussion and inspire designers, toward realizing a safer, more inclusive future through responsible use of technology.